 1. A gateway to other Romance languages

-It is a Latin-driven Balkan Romance language (also known as Daco-Romance) from a more prominent Indo-European family.
+It is a Latin-driven Balkan Romance language (Daco-Romance) from a more prominent Indo-European family.

-Of course, there are some non-Latin elements of the Romanian language, as well.
+Of course, there are some non-Latin elements of the Romanian language, too.

 For instance, many Greek and Slavic words are in the modern Romanian language, but the language is fundamentally Latin.